-After a four-week summer intensive of facilitated dialogue and collaborative filmmaking on Canada’s West coast, young leaders are trained and supported for up to two years to use the short films they co-created to motivate others to become engaged in peace building.
+After a four-week intensive of facilitated dialogue and filmmaking on Canada’s West coast, young leaders are trained and supported for up to two years to use the short films they created to motivate others to become engaged in peace building.

-Impact of the program on our youth
+Impact on youth

 - After screening their films and engaging with other community members through screening

 workshops, participants have strengthened their belief that film is an important media

 - One year after the summer intensive, participants on both sides were more aware of how 'their own side' contributes to sustaining the conflict, thereby increasing their level of commitment to create change.